Problems with mosaic crystals

 P.S.: Please find the two corresponding workspaces attached.

-#1 Updated by Sanchez del Rio, Manuel almost 7 years ago
+#1 Updated by Sanchez del Rio, Manuel over 7 years ago

 - Description updated (diff)